Canop/broot/website/src/conf_verbs.md

 `{file-git-relative}` | path of the current selection relative to the working directory of the containing Git repository.
 If the selection is not in a Git repository then the absolute path.
 `{server-name}` | name given with `--listen` at launch

 **Note:**
 when you're in the help screen, `{file}` is the configuration file, while `{directory}` is the configuration directory.

+## Invocation Pattern

-But you may also define some arguments in the invocation pattern.
+You may also define some arguments in the invocation pattern.
 For example:

 ```hjson
 {